TiForge/ReBriefcase/README.md

+# Disclaimer
+It is recommended you keep a backup of valuable files.
+ReBriefcase is capable of deleting or merging files.

 # What is ReBriefcase
 Aims to recreate the briefcases found in Windows 7, with better conflict detections and a cleaner UI.
 Not compatable with native briefcases.